Curcuma longa

 Aerophagia

 Dilute 1 drop of Turmeric essential oil in 4 drops of vegetable oil.
-Massage the affected area in the direction towards the heart.
+Massage the affected area towards the heart.

 Dilute 1 drop of Turmeric essential oil in 4 drops of Safflower vegetable oil.
-Massage the belly in a clockwise direction until completely absorbed into the skin.
+Massage the belly clockwise until completely absorbed into the skin.
 Apply 2 times a day for a maximum period of 5 consecutive days.

 slow digestion

 Dilute 1 drop of Turmeric essential oil in 4 drops of Safflower vegetable oil.
-Massage the belly in a clockwise direction until completely absorbed into the skin.
+Massage the belly clockwise until completely absorbed into the skin.
 Apply 2 times a day for a maximum period of 5 consecutive days.

 Constipation

 Dilute 1 drop of Turmeric essential oil in 4 drops of Safflower vegetable oil.
-Massage the belly in a clockwise direction until completely absorbed into the skin.
+Massage the belly clockwise until completely absorbed into the skin.
 Apply 2 times a day for a maximum period of 5 consecutive days.

 Flatulence

 Dilute 1 drop of Turmeric essential oil in 4 drops of Safflower vegetable oil.
-Massage the belly in a clockwise direction until completely absorbed into the skin.
+Massage the belly clockwise until completely absorbed into the skin.
 Apply 2 times a day for a maximum period of 5 consecutive days.

 Dilute 1 drop of Turmeric essential oil in 4 drops of Safflower vegetable oil.
-Massage the belly in a clockwise direction until completely absorbed into the skin.
+Massage the belly clockwise until completely absorbed into the skin.
 Apply 2 times a day for a maximum period of 5 consecutive days.

 Dilute 1 drop of Turmeric essential oil in 4 drops of Safflower vegetable oil.
 Massage the belly until completely absorbed into the skin.